Texas Follows Through With Gross Stunt of Dumping Migrants in D.C.

 “Its not well organized,” he said.
 Enzler added that his organization’s facilities—totaling 34 sites in D.C.—are mostly full but will look to “transition” migrants.

-“Everybody [will] go somewhere else,” Ivan Calderon, an immigrant from Colombia, told The Daily Beast in comments translated by a Univision anchor.
+“Everybody [will] go somewhere else,” Ivan Calderon, an immigrant from Colombia, told The Daily Beast in comments translated by a Univision reporter.

 Those that spoke with The Daily Beast said they had come from Colombia, Nicaragua, Venezuela, and Cuba.